Brown Sugar Rub For Smoked Salmon

 How To Smoke Salmon:

-The smoking process for this recipe is easy; all your do is set the cedar board with the salmon in the smoker and let the smoker smoke, and tend to the pellets.
+The smoking process for making brown sugar smoked salmon is easy; all you do is set the cedar board with the salmon in the smoker, let the smoker smoke, and tend to the pellets.

 Start your smoker rolling smoke.
 I set my Pit Boss Pellet Grill directly to 200 degrees.
 You could do a little smoke setting time if you want to.